SarveshMankar/SarveshMankar/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>The essential elements of giving are power and love - activity and affection - and the consciousness of the race testifies that in the high and appropriate exercise of these is a blessedness greater than any other.</h3 quote>
+<h3 quote align='center'>You know, as director of the CIA, I got an awful lot of intelligence about all the horrible things that could go on across the world.</h3 quote>

 ---